Mesabloo/diagnose/README.md

   For tabs, we may just resort to having the user fix a given number of spaces in the `printDiagnostic` function.
-- Modern compilers also emit error codes, which is very handy when it comes documentation.

-  We need to support this (optionally) as an additional argument to a `Report`.

 ## License